bagustris/VIM101/README.md

 Mostly I works on python, Latex and Octave, therefor the config is intended to optimize those languages.
 I modify these `.vimrc` file from `fisa-vim-config` repository.
 The detail is given in the directory.

+## Update
+2019-06-28:
+* Update to VIM 8
+* install Kite for python completion